Altinity/parquet-regression/parquetify/README.md

 parquetify -j example.json -o /path/to/output/file.parquet
 ```

+> [!WARNING]
-> **Warning:** Parquetify allows you to specify any structure, including incorrect ones.
+> Parquetify allows you to specify any structure, including incorrect ones.
 If the structure is invalid, the Parquet file may be generated, but it may not be readable by tools or databases.

 ### Building JSON for Parquetify